top of page

 I have benefitted a great deal from attending workshops run by the AAPT (American Association of Philosophy Teachers).
 I highly recommend attending one if you have the chance.

-courses I am currently teaching or have taught recently.
+Below you'll find some information on the courses I am currently teaching or have taught recently.
 Please feel free to contact me for copies of syllabi.

 crowd-296520_1280.png